ancientpathsio/ancientpaths/docs/guidebook.md

 ## **Exercise 12: How Do I Kill Secret Sin?**

 Follow along with [John MacArthur](https://www.youtube.com/@gracetoyou) on this exceptionally important topic.
-He gets to the “how to” toward the latter part of the message: ["How to Kill Secret Sin"](file:///C:\Users\jason\Downloads\ancientpaths.io\docs\%22How%20to%20Kill%20Secret%20Sin)
+He gets to the “how to” toward the latter part of the message: ["Killing the Sin in Your Life"](https://www.youtube.com/watch?v=zUSHEKnqp5A)

 1. Confess and forsake (all secret sin); time: 35:17 (Isa 55:7)
 2. Do not expose yourself to evil attractions; time: 36:22 (Job 31:1)